a7hybnj2/MacOS_KillKey/README.md

  ---
  ## Install
  The file config_example.py needs to be copied to config.py and the internal values changed.
 You need to find the UUID of the device you plan on using as the \*key\*.

+ ---
+ ## Make device
+ I took an old flash drive and just did a `diskutil eraseDisk free KillKey /dev/disk#`.
+This should make a drive that doesn't mount when plugged in.
+So you will not get a "improperly ejected disk" warning when you unplug it.